bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 So all of that has to be tracked for the entire scope of the block for you, for that same previous block.
 It's heavy.
 It's a heavy thing that needs to be done.
-We have to validate all the basics, that the Time is within the realm of what the Bitcoin network will accept.
+We have to validate all the basics, that the time is within the realm of what the Bitcoin network will accept.
 The version is within the realm of what the network will accept.
 And then the server has to make determinations right now on whether or not we think we need to validate your entire block.
 If this man here said he sends a 50 Bitcoin Coinbase, yeah, you're going to trigger a validation.